FelixHochwallnerAIT/openAbsorptionSolver/README.md

 13. **Optional: Reconstruction of the full case**
     If the full case was parallelized, the case has to be reconstructed using the OpenFOAM utilities `reconstructPar -region air`, `reconstructPar -region solution1`, and `reconstructPar -region solution2`.

+14. **Check of the full case**
+   The full case is checked for convergence, and the results are analyzed for physical plausibility
 ---

 ## References